fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 ### S3
 * Delete the bucket without removing the content of the bucket will get 409
+* There is no cost when transfering data from EC2 to S3 if they are in the same region
 * S3-IA provide the same performance as S3
 * Performance:  Using a sequential prefix, such as time stamp or an alphabetical sequence, increases the likelihood that Amazon S3 will target a specific partition for a large number of your keys, overwhelming the I/O capacity of the partition.
 * Amazon S3 is secure by default; when you create a bucket or object in Amazon S3, only you have access.
 To allow you to give controlled access to others, Amazon S3 provides both coarse-grained access controls (Amazon S3 Access Control Lists [ACLs]), and fine-grained access controls (Amazon S3 bucket policies, AWS Identity and Access Management [IAM] policies, and query-string authentication).